wjc404/GEMM_AVX2/README.md

 #Function naming in source codes:

-load/dgemmblk: The role of the function: load = "load elements from main matrix and pack them into a matrix block"; dgemmblk = "do dgemm of block matrices".
+load/dgemmblk: The role of the function: load = "load elements from main matrix and pack them into a matrix block"; dgemmblk = "do dgemm of matrix blocks".

 irreg/reg/tail: The matrix block dealing with:
          irreg = "block size smaller than defined size, e.g. a block at the edge of the main matrix";